s-r-e-e-r-a-j/UniInputEngine/README.md

 After checking the event number via `/proc/bus/input/devices`, you can use `evtest` to see all supported keys, buttons, and their corresponding keycodes/values for each virtual device.

-> **Note:** `evtest` is **not required** for the UniInputEngine driver to work.
-It is only for checking supported keys/buttons and testing.
+> **Note:** `evtest` is not required for the UniInputEngine driver to function.
+It is only used to check supported keys/buttons and for testing purposes.
 If it’s not installed, you can install it using your package manager:
 >
 > ```bash
 > # Debian/Ubuntu